-For the majority of children and incidents the behaviour ladder will be an effective guide and deterrent.
+For the majority of children and incidents the behaviour ladder will be an effective =guide and deterrent.
 However, for some children time out and parental involvement may not be enough to effect change.
 If disruptive, poor behaviour continues then the class teacher, HT and SENCo will set up a series of short-term personalised behaviour plans.
-These plans will have clear targets and will be monitored by SLT.
+These action plans will have clear targets and will be monitored by SLT.

-Sometimes there are deeper issues to be addressed.
+Sometime there are deeper issues to be addressed.
 A support programme can be set up by the class teacher and SENCo and shared with parents.
-Support may include:
+Support may include;

-- Early help hub referral
+Early help hub referral

-- One to one session with FLO
+One to one session with FLO

-- Specialist support sought
+Specialist support sought

-For persistent and continual incidents (eg repeatedly reacting to incidents in a verbally or physically aggressive way), despite strategies listed above OR for one off serious incidents (e.g. someone hurt badly, - not through play, violence to children and/or staff, purposeful damage to school property) incident is referred to SLT who will investigate and speak to all concerned.
-SLT will decide whether this culmination of incidents requires an internal exclusion where a child will be removed from the class and playground for the day and complete their learning under the supervision of an adult.
+For persistent and continual incidents, despite strategies listed above OR for one off serious incidents (e.g. someone hurt badly, - not through play, violence to children and/or staff, purposeful damage to school property).
+Incident is referred to SLT who will investigate and speak to all concerned.

-In exceptional circumstances where a child has seriously breached the school's behaviour policy and is involved in a more extreme serious incident the headteacher may exclude the child for a fixed term.
+In exceptional circumstances where a child has seriously breached the school's behaviour policy and is involved in a first or one off extreme serious incident the headteacher will exclude the child for a fixed term.
 In all cases, exclusion will only result if allowing the child to remain in school would seriously harm the education or welfare of the pupil or others in the school.